-Like federal law, Vermont law requires that employees be paid at one and a half times their regular rate of pay for any hours worked over forty in any given workweek.
+Like federal law, Vermont law requires that employees be paid at one and a half times their regular rate of pay for any hours worked over 40 in any given workweek.
 Vermont's overtime provision does not apply to anyone to whom the state's minimum wage provision does not apply.
 In addition, the state's overtime provision does not apply to any of the following employees to whom the state's minimum wage does apply:

-- Employees of any retail or service establishment (establishments 75% of whose volume of sales of goods or services are not for resale)
+- Employees of any retail or service establishment

 - Hotel, motel, or restaurant employees